 This female has brown plumage and her eyes are a straw color instead of the bright, lemony yellow that adult males have.

 Harriers are agile fliers and can turn very rapidly when they are after prey.
+Photographing Northern Harriers in flight can be exhilarating and challenging because they twist and turn so quickly.
 Right now it is nesting season for the Northern Harriers in Utah, I will be watching them to see if I can photograph any with nesting materials.